 This rattlesnake has a low venom yield per bite.
 But its venom has the second-highest toxicity of all the rattlesnake venoms.
 It is also the second most potent venom among all snakes in the Western Hemisphere.

 There are a few recorded human envenomations by Tiger rattlesnakes.
 These all produced limited localized pain and swelling.
 These snakes produce a low venom yield and have small fangs.
 This possibly prevents adults from developing more severe reactions.
-But a child or a smaller adult might have more severe complications.
-However, any bite from a Tiger rattlesnake is a medical emergency.
+However, a child or a smaller adult might have more severe complications.
+Any bite from a Tiger rattlesnake is a medical emergency.
 The bitten individual should seek immediate medical attention.
-Source

 Banded Rock Rattlesnake (Crotalus lepidus klauberi)